CARING FOR YOUR PET FERRET

 Biting – Your new baby will need to learn the rules of your household for the relationship to be enjoyable for you both.
 When kits play with each other, they nip hard, but it doesn’t bother them, since they have such thick skin.
 When a kit nips at his owner, he does not realize that your skin is not as thick as his own.
 Ask your pet counsellor for tips on how to gently let your new kit know that biting is not acceptable.
 The time you spend with him, in the first few weeks home, will be returned to you as years of delightful companionship.

 A Home of His Own – All babies need lots of sleep and they need a safe, secure place for resting.
 Give your kit a place of his own.
 Metal cages designed specifically for ferrets are best.
 The wiring should be close enough to prevent the escape artist from squeezing through.
 Avoid using aquariums, since they limit the necessary smells and sounds a kit needs to form lasting impressions of his new home.
 Spot clean his home daily and strip his home once a week.
-Use hot water and a mild soap, rinse well and dry completely.
-Do not use bleach or other household cleaners, which will irritate your ferrets delicate respiratory system.

 About Bedding – We do not recommend bedding material, such as corn cob or pine shavings in the cage.
 Your ferret may try to eat them and this can lead to medical emergencies.
 Absorbent bedding throughout his home will only confuse him about where he should relieve himself.